sjohner/jhnr.ch/content/blog/why-microsoft-azure.md

 In many cases, regulations, previous investments or even psychology are big road block on your journey to the cloud.
 Hybrid Cloud gives you the option to adopt the public cloud although you are not able to move all and everything out into the public cloud. make use of best of both world.

 In a hybrid world, the same application might be run either on-premises or in the cloud.
 Accordingly, an important part of creating a hybrid cloud is setting up a DevOps process that works identically for both.
 Microsoft is passionate about the value of hybrid cloud and is committed to deliver hybrid solutions for Azure.
 They offer a broad range of cloud and on-premises technologies that work together in a coherent way.
 Many of products and services address both on-premise environments as well as the cloud (e.g. SQL Server, Hyper-V, Exchange Server, Active Directory, etc.).
+Other providers are catching up with hybrid offerings as well (Google announced its [GKE On-Prem](https://cloud.google.com/gke-on-prem/) or AWS has [Snowball Edge](https://aws.amazon.com/de/snowball-edge/) offering) but Microsoft definitively has a lead here

 Providing consistent identity whether a user accesses applications on-premise or in the cloud is a core part of a successfully hybrid cloud.
 Azure Active Directory can provide a consistent identity and offers secure single sign-on, automated provisioning of new users, and more.

   * Use Azure Active Directory for a single sign-on experience across on-premises and cloud apps from virtually anywhere.
   * Azure AD supports cloud applications from Microsoft, including Office 365 and Dynamics 365.
 It also supports many other SaaS offerings, including Google Apps, Salesforce CRM, Dropbox, Box, Slack, Service Now, Workday, and many more.
   * Access on-premises web applications securely from anywhere without a VPN with Azue AD Application Proxy

 Microsoft’s broad support for hybrid identity is pretty unique among major cloud platform providers.
 For example, AWS Identity and Access Management focuses on managing identity for AWS itself and for resources running on AWS.
 Unlike Azure AD, it doesn’t provide a general solution for single sign-on that works across cloud applications from many vendors.